arielamorim/rollingcodes/README.md

 This project is an object of study of music.

 Starting by a function that returns the right notes inside its scale.

-## Todo

-- Define framework to start an API